4 women. 1 luxury Le Boat houseboat. 7 days. 133km. 26 locks. 27 hours of cruising.

 The KnowRoaming SIM Sticker offers the same features as the SIM Card, but is more ideal for frequent travelers.
 It’s a unique, ultra-thin SIM Card adhesive that automatically detects when you are in another country and switches you onto the KnowRoaming network.
 When you return home, the Sticker automatically switches you back to your home SIM and remains dormant until your next trip.
 The SIM Sticker also offers a service called ReachMe.
 This service allows you to set up automatic call forwarding, enabling you to receive all your calls to your regular mobile number while you travel.
 If you’re a frequent traveller, you’ll love that you can have one SIM to use anywhere you visit.

 3 Pack lots of layers, because it’s pretty chilly in the morning and evening but warm in the day.

 4 I highly recommend booking a boat with thrusters, which help you to navigate super easily.
 They make it possible to move the boat left and right and turn around super easily.
 All the boats in the Horizon range have this feature and I guarantee it’ll be a lifesaver for your first trip!

 5 It’s never too early to plan your trip.
-If you book with Le Boat for the 2018 season before the end of November 2017, you could save up to 20%!
+Booking early could save you up to 20%!
 That means that if you follow the exact same route we did at the exact same time next year, your trip could cost R10 300 per person!

 My Top 5 Reasons to Book A Self-Driving Barging Holiday in France with Le Boat Vacations